Choosing a digital marketing company in Garden Grove, CA, should not feel like paying for activity without knowing what it is supposed to accomplish.

 Web design should help users move through the story instead of treating every page like an isolated pitch.

-A better page experience helps users move from problem to solution, comparison to trust, or interest to action without making them piece the story together themselves.
+A good page path helps users move from the problem to the solution, from comparison to trust, or from interest to action without extra friction.

 Match the page to where the user is.